10.3 Eternal recurrence of the same

 ‘So the hour has come when the one who goes under blesses himself.
 Thus—ends Zarathustra’s going-under.’— —” (Thus Spoke Zarathustra, III.13.2, transl.
 Parkes 2005, 193)

 The will to do away with the world and escape into some other world (the basis for the conservative strategy that poisons humanity) is based on the possibility of avoiding recurrence.
 Trapped in the prison of not being able to will backward, the will invents an after-life, a world-beyond, in which it could flee after death.
 The thought of eternal recurrence blocks this option and counters its possibility, thus evoking a more profound dilemma: faced with the repetition of exactly this same life, with all its joys and sorrows, would you be willing to will all of this again?
 Knowing that whatever you try to create will be destroyed, and whatever you try to destroy will be created anew by your very acts, can you still wish to fulfil your plans?
-Eternal recurrence is a way of putting the will to power in a corner, blocking any possible escape to a heavenly world, and forcing it to acknowledge its ability to embrace and will this earth, and nothing else.
+Eternal recurrence is a way of putting the will to power in a corner, blocking any possible escape to a heavenly world, and forcing it to embrace and will this earth, and nothing else.
 This earth is contradictory, dissonant, unpleasing, but also pleasing, harmonious, wise.
 The Heraclitean tone of Zarathustra’s insight emerges again:

 Pain is also a joy, curse is also a blessing, night is also a sun—be gone! or you will learn: a wise man is also a fool.